The event model

 Error recovery, observably

-1. An Error event is emitted with a message like "expected X" and a span over the current lookahead.
+1. An Error event is emitted with a message like "expected X" or "unexpected token" and a span over the current lookahead.

-2. The parser runs recovery — it consumes tokens until the lookahead matches a token in the enclosing rule’s synchronization set (essentially that rule’s FOLLOW plus EOF), then retries the expectation once.
-Tokens skipped during recovery are still emitted as Token events so consumers do not silently lose input.
+2. The parser switches into recovery mode — it consumes tokens until the lookahead matches a token in the enclosing rule’s synchronization set (essentially that rule’s FOLLOW plus EOF).
+Each token consumed during recovery comes through as a Garbage event, one per call to the iterator, so consumers stay in lock-step with input even on long error runs.

-This means a parse of a broken file produces a stream where every input byte is accounted for: some as well-formed tokens, some as errors plus the tokens recovery skipped over.
+Either way, a parse of a broken file produces a stream where every input byte is accounted for: some as well-formed Token events, some as Garbage followed by Token once recovery synced, each error position carrying its own Error event, and each missing-token site carrying an Error with no matching Token/Garbage (the recovery was an insertion).
 An editor or linter consuming the stream can highlight error spans without losing track of the surrounding structure.